A Meditation on Marcel Proust’s main “In Search of Lost Time” – character and that personality’s High Finance angle

 Despite all the distortions though which have been produced by the likes of Wall Street, the moral track record of the industry has a few more shades to it than high Western fiction generally has us believe.
 And thankfully enough some literary giants are indeed willing to acknowledge this.
 Marcel Proust is one of them.
 His famous Charles Swann Jr. – character which is elaborated most prominently in the first volume (“Du Côté de chez Swann”) of Proust’s seven-part series “In Search of Lost Time” (1913 – 1927), isn’t just an example of a superbly refined, high-class intellectual, but he is also the archetype of a charming and cherished, world-savvy interlocutor/counselor to the high and mighty, the sort of which you usually only find (or used to find) in the most hand-picked circles of High Finance.

 To get a take on Mr. Swann’s speculative astuteness just witness his later Napoléon III -Forcheville analogy (Du Côté …., p.
 427) which he comes up with after a day of intense reasoning that then leads him to intuitively anticipate the imminence of a “nuit noire”, complete with “sirens going of”, “houses being on flames” and “people running in despair”.
-In other words, a forecast of major turmoil and market collapse is shaping up at that point in Swann’s mind that not only echoes the brutal breakdown France and the French economy experienced in the aftermath of the 1871 defeat against Prussia but which also some unease about possible future WW1-type disasters due to shocking narcissistic aberrations in the national and international arena.
+In other words, a forecast of major turmoil and market collapse is shaping up at that point in Swann’s mind that not only echoes the brutal breakdown France and the French economy experienced in the aftermath of the 1871 defeat against Prussia but which also suggests an unease with respect to possible future WW1-type disasters which could happen due to shocking narcissistic aberrations in the national and international arena.

 Whatever, though, the shortcomings of Canonical literature with respect to High Finance may be, there is no doubt that Charles Swann Jr was a much more value-adding contributor to financial and economic growth than Mr. Bateman was.
-And that assertion of ours is true even if Mr. Swann himself may eventually have become just as disenchanted with the mediocrity of his Rothschild/Upper Class peers as Mr. Bateman (probably) became right after experiencing the cynical cruelty of his ‘Liar’s Poker’ (ML) investment bank bosses.
-At least, Mr. Swann never lost his belief in the merit of intellectual and artistic curiosity and thereby avoided the decline into violence and destruction, Mr. Bateman ultimately suffered.
+And that assertion of ours is true even if Mr. Swann himself may eventually have become just as disenchanted with the mediocrity of his Rothschild/Upper Class peers as Mr. Bateman became after experiencing the cynical cruelty of his ‘Liar’s Poker’ (ML) investment bank bosses.
+At least, Charles never lost his belief in the merit of human decency and intellectual/artistic curiosity and thereby avoided the decline into violence and destruction, Mr. Bateman ultimately suffered.
+Whether it is Charles’ erudition, his near-aristocratic sense of identity and/or his financial independence that is to be invoked as the overriding explanation for his moral resilience in the face of an increasingly vulgar capitalist reality (for the latter see also the Balbec chapter in À l’ombre des jeunes filles en fleurs) remains to be seen.
+The “Du Côté de chez Swann” – Proust, after all, is only at the beginning of uncovering that new emerging bourgeois vulgarity.

-The more important question with respect to Mr. Swann, hence, isn’t any more whether Charles is an uplifting example of a high finance thinker because there is little doubt in our mind that he is.
-The real question much rather is whether his prolonged infatuation with Odette de Crécy does somewhat diminish the respect we should have for the perspicacity of his investigative mind.
+The more important question, therefore, with respect to Mr. Swann isn’t, at this point, whether Charles is an uplifting example of a high finance contributor because there is little doubt in our mind that he is.
+The real question much rather is whether his prolonged infatuation with Odette de Crécy does somewhat diminish the respect we should have for the perspicacity of his investigative, value-driven mind.
 Obviously, an argument could be made that his two-year-long (1879-1881) obsession for Odette speaks ill of his capability to cut losses and untangle himself from prior investment mistakes.